6 Tips to Grow Your MSP in 2023

 The latest phishing attacks using PDF files include common e-commerce logos to convince readers to click links.
 Ecommerce sites contain private information and credit card data, so attackers can steal products using the targeted victim’s information.
 For example, the PDF file might contain the Amazon log and ask users to click the link to purchase products.
 Instead of opening Amazon in the user’s browser, an attacker-controlled website masquerading as the legitimate site asks users to authenticate.
 When users enter credentials into the phishing site, an attacker now has their login information to access their e-commerce account.

 Phishing attacks still maintain the number one threat against users and businesses.
-Use email filters to stop these attacks.
+Use email filters and train your employees to identify potential phishing attacks in order to be able to put a stop to them.
 Email filters detect malicious attachments and block them from reaching the recipient’s inbox.
 Using email cybersecurity, businesses can greatly reduce the risk of phishing and becoming the next victim.

 SpamTitan email filter blocks spam, viruses, malware, phishing attempts and other email threats for businesses, MSP's and schools all around the globe.
 Discover the full feature set of SpamTitan in the demo.
 View Demo.